- Mark Schipper

 By Mark Schipper

-Both of these facts, that new stadiums were being built in large numbers and that coaches were demanding them of their universities, were evidence of the state of college football as the 1920s began.
-The sport was hugely popular, had become a reliable generator of large revenues year over year, and winning coaches had become institutions onto themselves, brand-name power centers on campus backed by active alumni networks and a mercurial public that waved money overhead like traders in a stock pit.
+Each of those facts—that massive new stadiums were being built from coast to coast, and coaches were demanding them of their universities—was evidence of the state of college football as it moved into the 1920s.
+The sport was hugely popular both in the cultural and commercial marketplaces while proving itself a reliable revenue generator for schools year over year.
+Winning coaches had grown into institutions onto themselves, brand-name power centers backed by the financial might of alumni and booster networks.
+The sport also boasted a large, loyal fanbase that seemed to be waving money over its head every autumn like traders in a stock pit.

-First it had been Warner, the head coach at the University of Pittsburgh, who during contract negotiations in 1919 threatened to leave the Alleghenies with his magical playbook under his arm if the university did not guarantee a stadium for his program.
-At that moment Pitt was housed at old Forbes Field, sharing the park with the Pittsburgh Pirates Major League Baseball team, and competing in front of crowds of 25,000 people when the demand for tickets was more than double the number.
+First it had been Warner, the head coach at Pitt, who during contract negotiations in 1919 had threatened to leave the Alleghenies with his magical playbook if the university did not guarantee a stadium for his program.
+At that time Pitt played at old Forbes Field, sharing the park with the Pittsburgh Pirates of Major League Baseball, and competed in front of crowds of 25,000 when demand for tickets was more than double the number for every home game.

 In eight seasons at Pitt Warner would compile a record of 60-12-4, which included a 29 game winning streak and national championships in 1915, 1916, and 1918.
-Pitt had tried in 1917 to schedule a post-season game with Georgia Tech’s undefeated Golden Tornado team to settle the national title, making it a three-peat for the Panthers, but academic faculties at both schools intervened to snuff out the plan.
-The title went to the Yellow Jackets, the first ever won by a Southern university, and broke Pitt’s streak at two; though they would bookend the run with another title the next year.
-Warner knew his clout was at its peak and he was going to employee it to get one of the permanent, concrete-and-steel money-makers for his own operation.
+The Panthers had tried in 1917 to schedule a post-season game against Georgia Tech’s undefeated Golden Tornado team, making it a three-peat for the Panthers, but faculties at both schools intervened to snuff it out.
+The title went to the Yellow Jackets, the first ever won by a Southern university, and broke Pitt’s streak at two.

-Rockne of Notre Dame had, on multiple occasions between 1924 and 1927— including an explicit threat to quit in ‘27 if he didn’t get his ballpark—exhorted Notre Dame administrators to build a new stadium in South Bend.
-Rockne, who was one of the most effective self-promoters in world history, knew he had to have a new ballpark to showcase and, just as importantly, cash in on the most famous and successful college program ever while it was at its peak.
+Rockne had, on multiple occasions between 1924 and 1927, exhorted Notre Dame administrators to build a new stadium in South Bend.
+Those promptings included an explicit threat in '27 to quit if he didn’t get something permanent on campus.
+Rockne, who was one of the most effective promoters in world history, knew he had to have a place to showcase and, just as importantly, cash in on the most famous and successful program of all time while it was at its peak.

-Rockne’s greatest squads were stuck almost two decades in the past, playing home games in the early 1920s in front of crowds of 15,000 stuffed into the low slung, primitive wooden grandstands at Cartier Field on Notre Dame’s campus.
-The entire disjointed structure looked like it could be pulled to the ground in twenty minutes with a small team of moderately strong draft horses.
+Rockne’s greatest squads were stuck almost two decades in the past, playing home games in front of crowds of 15,000 stuffed into the low slung, primitive wooden grandstands at Cartier Field.
+The entire disjointed structure looked like it could be pulled to the ground in twenty minutes with a small team of draft horses.
+Notre Dame was forced to travel to Chicago and play at Soldier Field to satiate ticket demand for their big home games.
 It was no way for the Fighting Irish to live.

 "Our football team puts on a first-rate production in a third-rate setting,” was how Rockne described it.